aystic/C-CPP/README.md

 # C-CPP
-Programs of C and C++ made while practive DSA
+Programs of C and C++ that I made while practicing DSA